signalfx/signalfx-vsphere/README.md

 * Place the config.yaml in ```/etc/vsphere```
 * Start the application with following command ```$ ./vsphere-monitor start```

-### Using OVF
+### Using SignalFx's OVF
-* Download the SignalFx-Vsphere monitoring application <a target="_blank" href="https://github.com/signalfx/signalfx-vsphere/releases/tag/v1.0.0/"> ovf template</a>.
+* Download the SignalFx-vSphere monitoring application <a target="_blank" href="https://github.com/signalfx/signalfx-vsphere/releases/tag/v1.0.0/"> OVF Template</a>.
-* Deploy the ovf template at place where VCenter(to be monitored) is accessible.
+* Deploy the OVF Template to a host that can access the vCenter Server that you want to monitor.
 * Login to the virtual machine .
 User : ```signalfx``` Password : ```signalfx```
 * Modify the sample configuration file located at ```/etc/vsphere/config.yaml``` as described in [Configuration](#configuration), below.
 * Restart the service by  ```$ service vsphere-monitor restart```